Heart Disease: Major Causes and Natural Support Strategies

 Include Magnesium Rich Foods:

 You can also do Epsom salt baths to support your magnesium levels.
-It would also be wise to supplement with the best forms of magnesium for cardiovascular health such as magnesium malate, glycinate, orotate and citrate.
+It would also be wise to supplement with the best forms of magnesium for cardiovascular health such as magnesium malate, glycinate, rotate, and citrate.

 B Vitamins

 B vitamins are important for supporting your health overall health.
 Foods that are rich in vitamin B, include meat, eggs, nuts, seeds, and dark leafy greens.
-However, in additional to a healthy diet rich in vitamin B, I recommend supplementation as well with pre-methylated forms of B vitamins.
+However, in addition to a healthy diet rich in vitamin B, I recommend supplementation as well with pre-methylated forms of B vitamins.
 Homocysteine is an inflammatory amino acid produced as a byproduct of protein metabolism.

 Elevated homocysteine leads to excessive clotting which diminishes blood flow to major regions of the body and may increase your risk of blood clotting, heart attacks, stroke, and brain problems (25).